aarongodin/turnup/Readme.md

 ### Node Versions

 An edge case for generating a lockfile is that using two different versions of Node or npm *could* lead to the lockfile to change, even if `package.json` did not.
-Turnup makes a few efforts to avoid this.

-1. If an `.npmrc` file is present in the target repo, turnup will try to generate the lockfile using that node version if it exists on your machine.
+If an `.npmrc` file is present in the target repo, turnup will generate the lockfile using the specified node version if it exists on your machine.

 ### Yarn